My Experience at a Universal Standard Trunk Show

 The Fitting Room Situation at a Universal Standard Trunk Show

 Universal Standard had almost their entire selection of apparel at the trunk show, and each style was available in every size, though not necessarily every size in every color or wash.
-Folks were trying on suits, dresses, loungewear, jeans, t-shirts, pants, skirts, sweaters, and more.
+Folks were trying on suits, dresses, loungewear, jeans, t-shirts, pants, skirts, knit tops, and more.
 There was casual fashion, suiting, and dressier pieces at the US on Tour Trunk Show in DC.

 How Long is a Universal Standard Trunk Show Appointment?